 Wisconsin held ASU to field goals, prevented two point conversions, and scrapped for points to take a slim lead into the fourth quarter.
 Worn out, on the brink of collapse all night long, Wisconsin finally succumbed to Arizona State’s high-octane offense, giving up a 32-24 lead.

-But Wisconsin scored a touchdown, the capper in Melvin Gordon's fantastic night, and though they missed the two point conversion, the Badgers got the ball back with enough time for a final drive.
-Joel Stave got them into range, and then this happened:
+But Wisconsin scored a touchdown, the capper in Melvin Gordon's fantastic night, and the Badgers got the ball back with enough time for a final drive.
+Joel Stave got them into range for a game-winning field goal, and then this happened.

-The referees somehow missed a delay of game, failed to stop the clock while they dithered, and stopped Wisconsin from spiking the ball.
+The referees missed a delay of game penalty on the defense, failed to stop the clock while they dithered, and stopped Wisconsin from spiking the ball before time ran out.
 If there's an occasion in which referee error had a more definite effect on the outcome of a game, it eludes me.

 After such a cruel loss, surely no one would be mean-spirited enough to suggest that Wisconsin deserved to lose that way, would they?